Foam rollers are a great tool for releasing muscle tension and restoring ‘normal’ functional length to your muscles.

 Why would you need a foam roller?

-The benefits of using foam rollers
+The benefits of using a foam roller

-Foam rollers, like other self massage tools — massage balls and massage sticks – can be particularly useful for reducing soft tissue adhesions, scar tissue, trigger points and for releasing the tightness between the muscles and the fascia (myofascia).
+Foam rollers, like other self massage tools — massage balls and massage sticks — are effective for reducing soft tissue adhesions, scar tissue, trigger points, and for releasing the tension between your muscles and the fascia (myofascia).

 - Reduces delayed onset muscle soreness (DOMS)